 Most people have heard of hemp, and most people have heard of marijuana.
 Both have been around for some time and have been widely used in one way or another for any number of purposes.
 However, while both are quite common and familiar, many people erroneously believe that hemp and marijuana are one and the same.
 This is an understandable misconception, but it is certainly one that is worth correcting.

 Hemp and marijuana certainly have some things in common.
-They are both sourced from the cannabis plant and look very much alike.
+They are both sourced from the cannabis plant, look very much alike, and have significant benefits.
 In fact, to the uneducated eye, they might seem to be one and the same.
-Both have significant medical benefits and are being used increasingly for those purposes.
 Both are grown across the country and both are widely known in popular culture.
 But for all of their similarities, there are certainly important and distinct differences that are well worth understanding.

 Why is it important to delve into the difference between these two plants?
-The knowledge can be helpful in any number of ways, particularly for those who are interested in enhancing their health by using beneficial parts of the hemp plant, like CBD oil, without incurring the psychoactive side effects of marijuana.
+The knowledge can be helpful in any number of ways, particularly for those who are interested in using the beneficial parts of the hemp plant, like CBD oil, without incurring the psychoactive side effects of marijuana.
 Those who have recently heard CBD mentioned a great deal in the news are interested in this very question.

 The Cannabis Plant – Cultivation and Uses

 Both hemp and marijuana are sourced from the cannabis plant.
 Cannabis itself is a genus of flowering plants which consists of three primary species: Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis.
 The defining difference between hemp and marijuana is ultimately the chemical composition contained with each plant.
-Both hemp and marijuana produce any number of beneficial phytocannabinoids, including CBD, as well as helpful terpenes, flavonoids, and other compounds with nutritional and medicinal value.
+Both hemp and marijuana produce any number of beneficial phytocannabinoids, including CBD, as well as helpful terpenes, flavonoids, and other compounds.

 However, the hemp plant and marijuana plant are harvested for different purposes, cultivated in different ways, and contain different chemical compositions.
 In a nutshell, the chemical difference between the two is that hemp ultimately contains no more than .3% THC by dry weight, whereas marijuana can contain up to 30% THC content.
 Certainly, that makes a significant difference in terms of the psychoactive effect, or lack thereof, of each plant.